 Congenital scoliosis is a spinal deformity in which a sideways curvature of the spine is caused by a defect present at birth.
 The spine may also be rotated or twisted, pulling the ribs along with it to form a multidimensional curve, often causing a hump.

 At Southwest Scoliosis Institute, we offer a wealth of resources about how to prepare your child for surgery, what to expect during surgery and specific ways we make safety a top priority.

-“It’s serious surgery, so it’s critically important that before a patient has an operation of any kind that we sit down with you and explain the risks and benefits of that procedure,” Dr Hostin explains.
-“I spend significant time in preoperative conversations discussing the risks, the benefits, the possibilities and what my own personal experience has been over the last 15 years.
-My goal is to have the individual or parent who opts for surgery have a complete understanding of the risks and the intended outcome.”
+“It’s serious surgery, so it’s critically important that we sit down with patients and their families to explain the risks and benefits of each procedure,” Dr. Hostin explains.
+“I spend significant time in preoperative conversations discussing the risks, the benefits, the possibilities, and what my own personal experience has been over the last 15 years.
+My goal is to make sure the individual or parent who opts for surgery has a complete understanding of the risks and the intended outcome.”

-If your child has other health issues — such as heart, lung or kidney problems — our orthopedic team works with experts from cardiology, pulmonology, nephrology and other specialists to determine the order in which medical issues should be addressed.
-Our team is with you every step of the way.
+In addition, if your child has other health issues — such as heart, lung or kidney problems — our orthopedic team works with experts in these disciplines to ensure your child gets the comprehensive care they need.

 If you think your child may suffer from scoliosis, call 214-556-0565 to make an appointment to discuss the treatment options we offer.